 We intend to continue investing in and expanding our sales network to serve the increasing HNWI population in China and overseas.
 In China, as we have invested significantly in building out our sales network in recent years, the next phase of our network expansion is expected to be more selective, with a continuing focus on deepening penetration in first- and second-tier cities where we have an existing presence as well as expanding to third-tier cities and other new markets.
 As part of that effort, we will also seek to divide our teams at existing locations into smaller service teams to widen our geographical coverage with existing team members, which we believe will improve our operating efficiency.
 In addition, as many of our clients in China diversify their asset allocation through global investment, we plan to enhance the provision of wealth management, asset management, insurance and estate planning solutions to these clients through our Hong Kong subsidiaries.
-Leveraging the existing presence of Hywin Group in UK and United States and our external strategic partners, we plan to increase our international presence in major financial centers in the world such as Singapore, London, New York, Zurich and Luxemburg, to better serve the needs of our existing clients and potential clients.
+We also plan to increase our international presence in major financial centers in the world such as Singapore, London, New York, Zurich and Luxemburg to better serve the needs of our existing clients and potential clients.
+As Hywin Financial Holdings already has offices in London and New York, we believe that we will be able to leverage their local knowhow and network.